-This refunding of variable-rate bonds with another series of variable-rate bonds constitutes a restructuring of the 2005AB Bonds, which had been negatively impacted by the disruptions in the financial markets related to bond insurer downgrades by the rating agencies.
-The Series 2008F Bonds financing structure eliminated the bond insurance which provided credit enhancement to the 2005AB Bonds and replaced it with a directpay letter of credit.
-The Series 2005AB bonds were redeemed on June 11, 2008 and the City's basic financial statements were adjusted accordingly.
+This refunding of variable-rate bonds with a series of fixed-rate bonds constitutes a restructuring of the Series 2005B Bonds, which had been negatively impacted by disruptions in the financial markets related to rating agency downgrades of bond insurers and liquidity providers.
+The Series 2009A Bonds financing structure eliminated the bond insurance, which provided credit enhancement to the Series 2005B Bonds, and the liquidity facility, which provided liquidity support to the Series 2005B Bonds.
+The Series 2005B Bonds were redeemed on January 29, 2009 and have been removed from the City's basic financial statements.